taz77/drupal-menu_token/README.md

 INTRODUCTION
 ------------

+This is a fork of the Menu Token module to remove the dependency on the Contribute module.
+See this issue: https://www.drupal.org/project/menu_token/issues/2941131

+I will do my best to maintain this as a downstream of the module and update as necessary.

 Menu Token module provides tokens, that could be used in title or in path of menu items (links).
 For example, if you create a menu item with path: "user/[current-user:uid]", the url will be